Skateboarding Legend Peggy Oki on the Olympics and 40 Years of Smashing Gender Expectations

 The team that revolutionized the sport of skateboarding in the 1970s may have been known as the Z-Boys, but they had one girl member: Peggy Oki.
 Her skating style, and that of the Z-Boys as a whole, was graceful, powerful, and unprecedented, emulating the effortless flow of a surfer on a wave.
 It was an organic combination that grew out of the team's love for surfing the Southern California swells, which, translated to the concrete of deserted schoolyards and drained swimming pools, became a low-to-the-ground, gritty, and mesmerizing form of skateboarding.
-That style and the high-flying tricks it made possible soon came to dominate the skating world, revitalizing the sport and giving rise to the culture and competitions (including the X Games and, as of 2020, the Olympics) that we know today.
+That style and the high-flying tricks it made possible soon came to dominate the skating world, revitalizing the sport and giving rise to the culture and competitions (including the X Games and, as of 2021, the Olympics) that we know today.

 It was a heady moment for skateboarding, but one that was, at least to mainstream eyes, dominated by men.
 The lone girl on the Z-Boys' team stood out as she skated to first place in women's freestyle at the 1975 Del Mar Nationals, where the Z-Boys made their competitive debut.
-Peggy Oki was a trailblazer on a team that was already changing the sport irrevocably, but that legacy, and her particular hand in it, wasn't at the forefront of her mind.
-At the Vans Black Rainbows exhibition in LA, Peggy told POPSUGAR that, simply, "I was doing something that I really loved doing.
+Oki was a trailblazer on a team that was already changing the sport irrevocably, but that legacy, and her particular hand in it, wasn't at the forefront of her mind.
+At the 2019 Vans Black Rainbows exhibition in LA, Oki told POPSUGAR that, simply, "I was doing something that I really loved doing.
 I didn't really think about, 'gee, I'm the only girl on the team, where are my girlfriends,' or anything like that.
 I was just doing it."

-Still a teenager when she joined the Z-Boys, Peggy was used to making her way in a sports landscape mostly devoid of girls.
+Still a teenager when she joined the Z-Boys, Oki was used to making her way in a sports landscape mostly devoid of girls.
 "I was riding Schwinn bicycles over dirt mounds back then," she said.
 "For me to be in a male-dominated sport, it wasn't really that new to me."
 The team's focus and energy wasn't necessarily on changing the sport forever, though that was the eventual outcome, but on "skating the banks and pulling off moves and having a good time," she remembered.